crickets-and-comb/bfb_delivery/docs/combine_route_tables.rst

     combine_route_tables --input_dir path/to/input/

-The function will return the filepath to the combined file, which you can then open and review before you pass to :code:`format_combined_routes` to format the manifests for printing (see :doc:`format_combined_routes </format_combined_routes>`).
+The function will return the filepath to the combined file, which you can then open and review before you pass to :code:`format_combined_routes` to format the manifests for printing (see :doc:`format_combined_routes`).
 If you're using the CLI, the filepath will be printed to the console.

 .. note::